dwhswenson/ultrasound/src/pages/shear-waves/index.md

 The shear wave speed is then related to tissue stiffness or viscoelastic properties.

+The acoustic radiation force approach offers several advantages over mechanical vibration:
+- **Non-invasive**: No physical contact with the patient beyond normal ultrasound probe placement
+- **Localized excitation**: Shear waves can be generated at specific depths and locations
+- **Real-time capability**: Integration with conventional ultrasound imaging systems
+- **Quantitative measurements**: Precise control over excitation parameters

 </div>
 </div>

+## Related Topics

 This site has a couple additional pages about aspects of how ultrasound can create shear waves:

 * [Ultrasound Focusing](/ultrasound-focusing/): This page contains an interactive tool to show how ultrasound can be focused to a specific point in the tissue.
 * [Harmonic Generation](/pulse-harmonics/): This page explains how the square-wave pulse sequence used in, for example, shear wave dispersion ultrasound vibrometry